Mouadzz/cursor-checkout-form-generator/README.md

   - Creates valid credit cards with Luhn algorithm
   - Fills all form fields with one click

-**4. Reset and Reuse New Cursor Free Trial**
+**4. Switch Accounts to Use Another Free Trial (Optional - Only When Needed)**
 - Use [cursor-free-vip](https://github.com/yeongpin/cursor-free-vip) for infinite trials
 - Follow installation instructions
-- Log out of Cursor → Use CursorVIP menu → 8 & 1 → Restart → Sign in
+- Log out of Cursor
+- Use CursorVIP menu → 8 & 1
+- Close and restart Cursor
+- Go to Settings → General → Sign in

 ### How This Extension Simplifies Step 3:
 Instead of manually copying addresses from random websites and generating cards from card generators, this extension automates everything with one click!